What is Hiatal Hernia?

 - Low-fat chocolate or sweets

-Since fatty foods can exacerbate GERD caused by a hiatal hernia, certain cooking methods make food easier to digest.
+Since fatty foods can exacerbate GERD caused by a hiatal hernia, specific cooking methods make food easier to digest.
 Steaming, broiling and baking keep the fat content down compared to cooking methods like frying.
-In addition, consider skimming off the fat from meat if possible before cooking (x).
+In addition, consider skimming off the fat from meat if possible before cooking. (x)

-Just like how it can soothe irritated skin, aloe vera soothes and relieves irritation of the esophagus caused by acid reflux (x, x).
-As a dietary supplement, take 1,000 mg once daily with 8 oz of water or as directed by a physician.
+Just like how it can soothe irritated skin, aloe vera helps and relieves irritation of the esophagus caused by acid reflux. (x) A study performed on 79 participants proved positive results when they ingested an aloe vera syrup as a combined treatment.
+The treatment also proved safe, with the frequency of GERD symptoms decreasing over the study’s four-week period. (x) As a dietary supplement, take 1,000 mg once daily with 8 oz of water or as directed by a physician.
 People with diabetes, kidney problems or ulcerative colitis shouldn’t use aloe.

 Fennel may help promote digestive health.
 The recommended dosage for this supplement is 1,000 milligrams once or twice per day.
 However, avoid using this product if you are allergic to carrots and celery.
-Consult your doctor first before taking this supplement if you are pregnant, breastfeeding or have skin sensitive disorders or hormone-sensitive disorders (x).
+Consult your doctor first before taking this supplement if you are pregnant, breastfeeding, skin-sensitive disorders or hormone-sensitive disorders. (x) Research reports when you ingest fennel, the supplement releases gastric enzymes into your digestive system.
+It aids your digestive process while relaxing the colon. (x)

-This supplement is known for its anti-inflammatory properties.
+Most health-conscious people know ginger for its anti-inflammatory properties.
 In addition, it eases abdominal and digestive discomfort.
 Ginger also contains bioactive compounds with antacid effects.
 The recommended dosage for ginger is 1,000 milligrams per day taken with lots of water.
-Discuss with your doctor before using this supplement, especially if you are pregnant or have diabetes (x).
+Discuss with your doctor before using this supplement, especially if you are pregnant or have diabetes. (x)

 The Bottom Line